daleonpz/Research-Project/chapter2.md

 However, when the Follower approaches the Leader, it will  eventually  be in the measurable range.

 Once the Follower reaches the Leader, it stops and waits until the Leader moves again.
-A pseudocode of the loop is as follows:
+A basic code  of the loop is as follows:

 &nbsp;